-I grew up with my mom raising purebred registered dachshund.
-A couple of years ago, I decided I wanted to get a few dachshunds for pets, as well as, to allow them to have a few litters.
-I began looking in the newspaper, craigslist, Google, etc.... and found SO many dachshund mixes out there.
-I had a very hard time even finding someone that would adopt out pure Dachshunds.
-Most were mixed with Chihuahua, some were mixed with Poodle, Yorkie, Beagle, Jack Russell......
+I grew up with my mom raising purebred registered dachshunds.
+A couple of years ago, I decided I wanted to get a few dachshunds for pets, as well as allow them to have a few litters.
+I began looking in the newspaper, Craigslist, Google, etc., and I found so many dachshund mixes out there.
+I had a very hard time even finding someone that would adopt out pure dachshunds.
+Most were mixed with chihuahua, some were mixed with poodle, yorkie, beagle, or Jack Russell terrier.

-When I finally did find some that said they were Dachshunds, the pictures would tell a quite different story.
-These "dachshunds" would look nothing like the long, "weenie"-style dog that I had grown up with.
+When I finally did find some that said they were dachshunds, the pictures would tell a quite different story.
+These "dachshunds" would look nothing like the long, weenie-style dog that I had grown up with.
 The pictures showed long-legged, long dogs, or curled-tail long dogs.
-The mixes had invaded the pure Dachshunds.
-I kept looking, hoping that somewhere out there were some truly purebred Dachshunds.
+The mixes had invaded the pure dachshunds.
+I kept looking, hoping that somewhere out there were some truly purebred dachshunds.
 I found one lady that had a piebald male and I met her to see the puppy.
-From the pictures on her listing he looked like he had the right qualities of a Dachshund.
+From the pictures on her listing, he looked like he had the right qualities of a dachshund.
 I met her and fell in love with that spotted weenie dog right away.
-I named him PJ (Pepper Junior) after one my mom had had when I was a kid.
+I named him PJ (Pepper Junior) after the one my mom had when I was a kid.

 Registered or Not Registered

 Many think that a dog that is registered is automatically a purebred dog.
 Wrong!
 Do not let registration fool you into taking a mixed dachshund thinking it is a purebred dachshund.
 You still have to look at the dachshund attributes to see if the dog really measures up to being a full-blooded dachshund.